FreedyPlugins/FreedyPlugins/fmg2/english_wiki.md

-    lore set <game or all or player> item ( itemName | 0 | "item description" ) //set the lore on the item name set <game or all or player> item ( itemName | "item name" ) // set the display name of the item exists <game or all or player> item ( itemName ) // Prints whether the item exists
+    lore set <game or all or player> item ( itemName | 0 | "item description" ) //set the lore on the item name set <game or all or player> item ( itemName | "item name" ) // set the display name of the item exists <game or all or player> item ( itemName ) // Prints whether the item exists code <game or all or player> item ( itemName ) //print the item code equals <game or all or player> item ( itemName | <game or all or player> targetItem ) //print whether the items are equal size <game or all or player> item ( itemName ) // Print the number of items size set <game or all or player> item ( itemName ) // set the number of items

 ### Inventory